ConGustoAI/chat/README.md

 - [~] Esay deployment
   - [x] Postgres + Vercel (or any other host with node support)
   - [ ] Local deployment with SQLite an no auth.
+- [x] MIT license allows for commercial use and modification.

 Milestones: